coding-socks/.github/README.md

 # The mascot of Coding Socks

 The mascot of Coding Socks is called Socket.
 Socket comes from the fusion of "sock" and "puppet".

+# Socketeers

+People in the Coding Socks community are called Sokceteers.
+The name comes from the fusion of "sock" and "puppeteer".